Tips for buying a home as a solo buyer

 3. Buying with friends or family

 Some lenders, like Skipton and Principality, let up to four people apply for a single mortgage using all four incomes.
-Just make sure you get a solicitor to draw up an ownership agreement - this protects everyone’s interests in case someone wants to sell or move on later.
+Just make sure you get a solicitor to draw up an ownership agreement, as this protects everyone’s interests in case someone wants to sell or move on later.

 Millennial Indian girl sit at desk in living room study on laptop making notes, concentrated young woman work on computer...